1900 United States presidential election in Ohio

-The 1900 United States presidential election in Ohio was held on November 6, 1900 as part of the 1900 United States presidential election.
+The 1900 United States presidential election in Ohio was held on November 6, 1900, as part of the 1900 United States presidential election.
 State voters chose 23 electors to the Electoral College, who voted for president and vice president.

-Ohio was won by the Republican Party candidate, incumbent President and Ohio native son William McKinley with 52.30% of the popular vote.
+Ohio was won by the Republican Party candidate, incumbent president and Ohio native son William McKinley with 52.30% of the popular vote.
 The Democratic Party candidate, William Jennings Bryan, garnered 45.66% of the popular vote.
+McKinley won his home state by a margin of 6.64%.

+Bryan had previous lost Ohio to McKinley four years earlier and would later lose the state again in 1908 to William Howard Taft.